A researcher by trade, curious by nature. Writer, photographer, tech lover, crazy about cooking and eating (or maybe I'm just Italian).

 - Photo filters

 Then you will proceed in one of these ways:

-- Color balancing tools are a bit more painful. you have to: 1) identify your color dominant 2) reduce its intensity.
-For example, if your picture is orange, you will reduce the yellow and the red, until what you know to be white, looks white.
+- Color balancing tools are a bit more painful.
+You have to: 1) identify your color dominant and 2) reduce its intensity.
+For example, if your picture is orange, you will reduce the yellow and the red until what you know to be white looks white.

-- Photo filters are present in some programs, they make your picture "colder" or "warmer", so if your picture looks blue, apply a warm filter, and if it looks orange, apply a cold filter.
+- Photo filters are present in some programs; they make your picture "colder" or "warmer," so if your picture looks blue, apply a warm filter, and if it looks orange, apply a cold filter.
 You can usually choose the intensity of the filter to reach the desired white point.
-The main drawback from using this method is that you cannot fix color dominants other than blue and orange (e.g. the green of a neon light).
+The main drawback of using this method is that you cannot fix color dominants other than blue and orange (e.g., the green of a neon light).

 Here's a free online tool to balance your pictures if you don't have any editing software installed.
 It's not great though, try to get it right when you shoot.

 Once you know the rules, you can break them!